survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Given the 25 kB can be served gzipped, it is somewhat reasonable. gzipping will drop around another 40% and it is well supported by browsers.

 It is good to remember that we didn't include *react-dom* in this case and that would add around 100 kB to the final result.
-To get back to these figures, we would have to use a lighter alternative such as Preact or react-lite as discussed in the *Consuming Packages* chapter.
+To get back to these figures, we would have to use a lighter alternative such as Preact or react-lite as discussed at the *Consuming Packages* chapter.

 T> [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) Babel plugin can be used to achieve the same effect.
 See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other options.